 Purple Mustard - back in 2012 I bought some seeds for purple mustard.
 My son loved purple mustard, and has saved seed and grown it every year since.
 Leaves can be used as vegetable, or garnish, and seeds can be used to make condiment.
 They produce large purple leaves with some green, profuse yellow flowers attract honey bees and other beneficial insects.
 All profits from this go to my son for pocket money. $4 per packet

 Glass Gem Corn (Zea mays) - this is good popcorn, beautifully coloured and incredibly ornamental.
 These cobs grow all the colours of the rainbow and are incredibly beautiful.
 If popped as pop corn they still pop white (just like regular yellow popcorn).
 The cobs average around 15 cm long, and I average 4.5 cobs per plant but could have had more if I gave them more space.
 Do NOT grow near other types of corn, popcorn, sweet corn, as it will cross pollinate and ruin your cobs. $4 for packet of about 20 mixed seeds

 Organic Culinary Herb Plants

 Unless started all herbs will have been grown from cuttings so that I can assure the quality of the plants, some herbs grow true to type from seed whereas others tend to be a little variable.
-Most herbs (other than root cuttings, which are just a segment of root) are sold bare rooted, or in a toilet paper roll pot with minimal soil on the roots to lower weight and reduce the postage cost.
-Most will be wrapped in damp newspaper and put into a zip lock bag.
-Some may be dormant over winter and will not put on a lot of growth until Spring arrives.
+Most herbs (other than root cuttings, which are just a segment of root) are sold bare rooted, or with minimal soil on the roots to lower weight and reduce the postage cost.
+Most will be wrapped in damp newspaper and put into a plastic zip lock bag.
+Some may be dormant over winter and will not put on a lot of growth until Spring.

 I do not have large quantities of any herbs, if you want a larger quantity please ask me and I will let you know if I can help out.